plavin/tools/README.md

 # Patrick's Tools Repo

+# WARNING: This repo is no longer used.
+All of the tools in this repo can be found in the repo plavin.github.io/tools

 This repository contains my dotfiles and other helpful documents.

 ## Getting started on a new machine